-Angel G. Loureiro (Licenciado Filosofía, U. of Barcelona; Ph.D., U. of Pennsylvania) teaches contemporary Spanish literature and film, and critical theory.
+Angel G. Loureiro (Licenciado Filosofía, U. of Barcelona; Ph.D., U. of Pennsylvania) taught contemporary Spanish literature and film, and critical theory.
 Previously, he taught at the University of Massachusetts-Amherst and, as visiting professor, at Amherst College and Harvard University.

 He has published articles on 18th and 19th century Spanish poetry, Valle Inclán, contemporary Spanish fiction, theory of autobiography, Spanish autobiography (Torres Villarroel, Blanco White, María Teresa León, Jorge Semprún, Juan Goytisolo, Francisco Umbral), Spanish culture, and theoretical issues.